sabrinasettle/RogerSkyline-1/README.md

 Cron jobs are used for running tasks at certain times for this project, I need to:

--Create a script that updates all the sources of package, then your packages and which logs the whole in a file named /var/log/update_script.log.
+- Create a script that updates all the sources of package, then your packages and which logs the whole in a file named /var/log/update_script.log.
 Create a scheduled task for this script once a week at 4AM and every time the machine reboots.
--Make a script to monitor changes of the /etc/crontab file and sends an email to root if it has been modified.
+- Make a script to monitor changes of the /etc/crontab file and sends an email to root if it has been modified.
 Create a scheduled script task every day at midnight.

 crontab -e for editing in nano